johann-braganca-tech/Active-Directory-Lab/README.md

 # Enterprise IT Support Lab (Active Directory)

-# Active Directory Lab - Core Concepts
+This project simulates a real-world enterprise IT environment using Active Directory on Windows Server 2022.

-This section outlines the fundamental concepts used in this project, simulating a real-world enterprise IT environment.
+It demonstrates core IT support skills including user management, domain configuration, DNS setup, and system verification.

 ---